Table of Contents: BANKING REFORMS

-- Development: This includes government’s financial inclusion agenda and other key sectoral and structural reforms.
+- Development: This includes the government’s financial inclusion agenda and other key sectoral and structural reforms.

 - Deregulation: policy improvement in financial intermediation and savings.

-- Demographics: Market getting dominated by young and digitally equipped population.
+- Demographics: Market is getting dominated by young and digitally equipped population.

 - Disruption: This involves digitization and the integration of banking, telecom and financial space digitization and the integration Of banking, telecom, and financial Space Based on these 4 Ds, the following seven trends will define the next generation banking in India:

 - Technology will define banking contours in the future.
 This would include big data, cloud computing, smart phones and other such innovations.

 - ‘Omnichannel’, not multichannel, will redefine the way customers interact with banks.
 For example, disseminating personalized offers on customers’ mobile phones, use of home video-conferencing system for personalized connect, leveraging face-detection technology for efficient cross-sell are some of the avenues through which technology will aid banking in the future.

 - Amidst a high mobile density in India, the potential for leveraging this technology for offering financial services remains immense.
 In this respect, the JAM Trinity (Jan Dhan- Aadhar Mobile) has the potential to change the face of banking.